Vasco-Luz/OSAD/README.md

 a self bias PMOS two stage miller OTA for 1.8V, designed for a BW of 40 MHz called VA001_PMOS_1.8_sky130A.\
 a self bias NMOS two stage  OTA for 1.8V, designed for a BW of 40 MHz called VA002_NMOS_1.8_sky130A.\
 A low power OTA designed for 300mV with a BW of 7 kHz and a low power consuption callend LPA001_0_3_sky130A.\
+A simple DDA OTA designed for 1.8 with a BW of 19 kHz and callend DDA001_1.8_sky130A.\